edgelesssys/contrast/docs/versioned_docs/version-1.14/howto/workload-deployment/generate-annotations.md

   FMC:         None
 ```

-Use the values from `Reported TCB` to fill in the `MinimumTCB` values in the generated `manifest.json` file.
+The values listed as `Reported TCB` to should be greater or equal to the `MinimumTCB` values in `manifest.json`.

-:::note[Attention!]

-This must be done on a trusted machine, with a secure and trusted connection to it.
+The `Platform TCB` can be higher than the `Reported TCB`, in this case, the platform has provisional firmware enrolled.
+Contrast relies on the committed TCB values, as provisional firmware can be rolled back anytime by the platform operator.

+:::warning

+The TCB values observed on the target platform using `snphost` might not be trustworthy.
+Your channel to the system or the system itself might be compromised.
+The deployed firmware could be outdated and vulnerable.

 :::